LeiNiclas/Natural-Language-Rules-To-Executable-Game-Logic/README.md

 - `render_state`

 ### 3. Validation
-Once the code has been fully generated, it is run through a series of checks that verify basic functionality and confirm that the predicates above behave correctly to a certain degree.
+Once the code has been fully generated, it is run through a series of limited structural and reachability checks.
+These checks verify that the code loads, that the initial state is fully ground, that at least one legal move exists, that one or several moves can be applied, that the initial state can be rendered, and that `game_over/2` is defined.
+They do not verify `current_player/2`, the completeness or correctness of all legal moves, rejection of illegal moves, actual win or draw semantics, or complete games through to termination.
 In single-stage mode, this validation runs once after generation, with a configurable number of retries on failure.
-In multi-stage mode, each of the five stages is already validated incrementally as it is generated; the final stage's validation subsumes all check from earlier stages, so no separate validation pass is needed afterward.
+In multi-stage mode, each of the five stages is validated incrementally as it is generated; the final stage's validation includes the checks from earlier stages, so no separate validation pass is needed afterward.

 ## Benchmark Setup
-All testing takes place in the [benchmark notebook](./notebooks/benchmark.ipynb) benchmark jupyter notebook.
+All testing takes place in the [benchmark notebook](notebooks/benchmark.ipynb) benchmark jupyter notebook.
 For the benchmark, we tested two LLM models with four different configurations each over six games.
-Each model was given the same rulebook and design plan for each game and ran the generation pipeline three times per game, which produced 2 models $\times$ 4 configs $\times$ 6 games $\times$ 3 runs = 144 results.
+Each model was given the same rulebook for each game, while the structured JSON was only generated once per game and reused for all remaining runs to increase efficiency.
+We then ran the generation pipeline three times per game, which produced 2 models $\times$ 4 configs $\times$ 6 games $\times$ 3 runs = 144 results.

 ### Models
 - `qwen3-coder:480b-cloud`